500-1000AD at Burton 2022

 The Irish were almost uniformly strong across the whole table, with heavy infantry in mail coats shrugging off the desert heat of Khurasania in that way which pasty ginger people always do so well and uncomplainingly.

 This meant that the "weak point" of the army was a block of troops who in any other force would have been considered high on the mobile impassable terrain register, Viking Heavy Swordsmen with a couple of medium infantry axemen in support.
-Grown men were trembling as if at the mere thought of Steffan the chicken-castrator's flame-singed Viking undercrackers! - although having identified them, quite what half a dozen Ghulams would do against them was a rather different question.
+By now many men had fallen under the baleful influence of Olaf the Goat-Impregnator's flea-ridden female sheep! - although having identified them, quite what half a dozen Ghulams would do against them was a rather different question.

 On the left flank, our by-now traditional array of Dailami, more Dailami and an elephant were driving forward keen to test their Impact-inspired mettle against the chainmail metal of the Irish Gallioghachiacs.
 The handful of cavalry on this wing had already identified that their task as to keep the Irish rough terrain force safely bottled up in the rough terrain out on the edge of the table.